BA (Cantab), MMath (Cantab), BSc (Open), PhD (London), CStat

 I am involved in teaching on the MPH and MBchB courses at the University of Sheffield, particularly supervising projects.
 I am also a PhD supervisor in the Wellcome Trust Public Health Economics & Decision Science doctoral training centre.

-I am a member of the Operational Research Society, the Royal Society of Tropical Medicine and Hygiene, the Royal Statistical Society, and the International Union Against Tuberculosis and Lung Disease.
+I am a member of the Operational Research Society, the Royal Society of Tropical Medicine and Hygiene, the Royal Statistical Society (and a chartered statistician), and the International Union Against Tuberculosis and Lung Disease.
 I am a member of the WHO Global Task Force on TB Impact Measurement and a member of the steering committee for the NIHR ADVANCE programme grant.
-I serve as an associate editor for the journal BMC Infectious Diseases.
+I serve as an associate editor for the journals BMC Infectious Diseases and BMC Public Health.
 I am a mentor in the faculty mentoring scheme and a mathematics tutor for the Linacre Institute charity.

 I am involved with the following projects: